Income inequality in the Philippines: Compared to other Countries

 Out of 149 countries, the Philippines ranked approximately 60th in terms of wealth inequality; it neighbors such countries as Indonesia and Micronesia.
-Ukraine and Iceland topped the list as the worlds most equal country, whereas South Africa was on the opposite side of the list.
+Ukraine and Iceland topped the list as the world's most equal country, whereas South Africa was on the opposite side of the list.

 Connection with corruption

 A main cause of income inequality in the Philippines is its political culture.
 It is a spoils system which is based on relationships between leaders of political parties to other politicians and local elites.
 Thus, this patron-client system has created a system where a small number of powerful and wealthy families are in control of the political system.
 Due to this, powerful politicians are able to fill appointive government positions with their allies and also preventing more deserving individuals without connections from being able to serve, thus denying equal opportunities in the government.

 There have been many examples in past history of the corruption that is taking place here.
 For example, in 2017 the government in the Philippines began an investigation into an allegation of misuse of tobacco tax funds in Ilocos Norte from 2010 to 2016.

-This patron-client system which causes rampant graft and corruption maintains a society that discriminates against the poor in favor of connected individuals and businesses as seen in a biased system of taxation where the well-connected benefit.
+This patron-client system, which causes rampant graft and corruption, maintains a society that discriminates against the poor in favor of connected individuals and businesses, as seen in a biased system of taxation where the well-connected benefit.
 Also, social spending for the marginalized is reduced because the money goes to those with connections and government projects go to the well-connected.
 Thus, the government cannot distribute resources equitably.